-With the Amex Business Gold card, you’re getting a card that allows you to earn 4x rewards in the 2 bonus categories (from a list of 6) that your business spends the most money on each month, travel protections, purchase protections, and your points are worth 25% more when you redeem them towards airfare.
+With the Amex Business Gold card, you’re getting a card that allows you to earn 4x rewards in the 2 bonus categories that your business spends the most money on each month, travel protections, and purchase protections.

 That all sounds great right?
 But how difficult is it to get approved for the Amex Business Gold card, and what can you do to increase your likelihood of being approved?
 This guide will breakdown all of that and more!

 Get 4x points in 2 select categories where your business spends the most each month (on your first $150,000 spent each year).